CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/3 - MVP Docs/README.md

 ### Project Documentation

-The project has sufficient documentation coverage for usage with examples, along with the installation, build and test instructions.
+The project has sufficient documentation coverage for usage with examples, along with installation, build, and test instructions.
 [Published version of the docs](https://odra.dev/docs/) have extensive coverage and organized well.

 Requirement | Finding
 ------------ | -------------